-2 Data and method
+2 Data and methods

-- In this study, Copernicus Marine Service global and regional reanalysis as well as observational gridded products are used to - 47 explore the role of the salinity variability in the 0-300 m depth among different estimates as well as temporal and spatial - 48 anomalies against a mean. - 49 The Mediterranean 1/24° resolution regional reanalysis (hereinafter, MEDREA24; Escudier et al., 2021) from Copernicus - 50 Marine Service is used as a regional high-resolution product.
-In this work, MEDREA24 and its interim extension until the - 51 end of 2021 are included.
-Moreover, the 1/4° resolution Global Reanalysis Ensemble Product (hereinafter, GREP) is also - 52 used.
-It consists of the global reanalysis from Mercator Ocean's GLORYS2V4 (Lellouche et al., 2013), UK MetOffice's - 53 GLOSEA5v13 (MacLachlan et al., 2014) using the FOAM system (Blockley et al., 2014), CMCC C-GLORSv7 (Storto et - 54 al., 2016) and ECMWF's ORAS5 (Zuo et al., 2017).
-A study on the ocean heat content and steric sea level representation in - 55 the GREP ensemble can be found in Storto et al. (2019a).
-A more general status of the global ocean reanalysis is reviewed - in Storto et al. (2019b).
-The period covered by the GREP is 1993-2019. - 57 As observational products, the CORA (Szekely et al., 2019) and ARMOR3D (Guinehut et al., 2012) gridded reconstructions - are adopted.
+In this study, the Copernicus Marine Service global and regional reanalyses as well as observational gridded products are used to explore the role of the salinity variability in the 0-300 m depth among different estimates as well as temporal and spatial anomalies against a mean.

+The Mediterranean 1/24° resolution regional reanalysis (hereinafter, MEDREA24; Escudier et al., 2021) from the Copernicus Marine Service is used as a regional highresolution product.
+In this work, MEDREA24 and its interim extension until the end of 2021 are included.
+Moreover, the 1/4° resolution Global Reanalysis Ensemble Product (hereinafter, GREP) is also used.
+It consists of the global reanalysis from Mercator Ocean's GLORYS2V4 (Lellouche et al., 2013), UK MetOffice's GLOSEA5v13 (MacLachlan et al., 2014) using the Forecasting Ocean Assimilation Model (FOAM) system (Blockley et al., 2014), CMCC C-GLORSv7 (Storto et al., 2016) and ECMWF's ORAS5 (Zuo et al., 2017).
+A study on the ocean heat content and steric sea level representation in the GREP ensemble can be found in Storto et al. (2019a).
+A more general status of the global ocean reanalysis is reviewed in Storto et al. (2019b).
+The period covered by the GREP is 1993-2019.

+As observational products, the gridded reconstructions of CORA (Szekely et al., 2019) and ARMOR3D (Guinehut et al., 2012) are adopted.
 Both datasets are available between 1993 and 2020.
-In the CORA, the objective analysis is performed on - 59 measurement's anomalies relative to a first guess provided by World Ocean Atlas 2013 monthly climatology for different decades, to accurately reproduce the climate tendencies, is interpolated and centred on the 15th of each month.
-Instead in ARMOR3D, the first guess is adopted from World Ocean Atlas 2018.
-Both products use an objective analysis method proposed by Bretherton et al., (1976).
+In the CORA, the objective analysis is performed on measurements' anomalies relative to a first guess provided by monthly climatology for different decades in the World Ocean Atlas 2013 to accurately reproduce the climate tendencies; it is interpolated and centred on the 15th of each month.
+Instead, in ARMOR3D, the first guess is adopted from World Ocean Atlas 2018.
+Both products use an objective analysis method proposed by Bretherton et al. (1976).

-The investigation is performed in the entire Mediterranean Sea as well as in the eastern and western basins, which have very different characteristics.
-The salinity mean (\overline{S}) is computed using formula (1) as the monthly volume (V) average of each product between 0 and 300 m depth, i.e., excluding the shelf areas close to the coast with a depth less than 300 m.
+The investigation is performed in the entire Mediterranean Sea (MED) as well as in the eastern (EMED) and western (WMED) basins, which have very different characteristics.
+The salinity mean $(\overline{S})$ is computed using Eq.
+(1) as the monthly volume (V) average of each product between 0 and 300 m depth, i.e. excluding the shelf areas close to the coast with a depth less than 300 m.